 Her next appearance came in an anthology series called the Producer’s Showcase.
 In this show, she appeared next to thriving stars like Frank Sinatra and Paul Newman.
 She also played the role of young Cathy in Wuthering Heights which was produced by Matinee Theatre.

 Following her appearances in various television shows, Shelley Fabares gradually started playing small roles in feature films during the mid-50s.
 She would have barely been 12 when she played roles in The Girl Rush (1955), Never Say Goodbye (1956), The Bad Seed, and Rock, Pretty Baby!
 (1956).

 Fabares continued appearing in small roles in subsequent movies like Jeanne Eagels, Marjorie Morningstar, and Summer Love.
 As well as recurring roles in Captain Midnight, Annie Oakley, and Fury.
-Fabares also appeared as a guest star on Mr Novak, The Twilight Zone, and The Eleventh Hour.
+Fabares also appeared as a guest star on Mr. Novak, The Twilight Zone, and The Eleventh Hour.

 By the late 1950s, the teenage Shelley Fabares had appeared in over a dozen films and television shows.
-These roles as a young teenager would culminate in one of America’s favourite TV shows in the late 50s to mid-60s, The Donna Reed Show.
+These roles as a young teenager would culminate in one of America’s favorite TV shows in the late 50s to mid-60s, The Donna Reed Show.